openvinotoolkit/openvino/docs/get_started/get_started_demos.md

 @endsphinxdirective

-The following two examples show how to run the same sample using GPU or MYRIAD as the target device.
+The following example shows how to run the same sample using GPU as the target device.

 #### Running Inference on GPU